 \beq \mathcal{L} = \frac{1}{2} (\partial_\mu a)^2 - \frac{1}{2} m_a^2 a^2 + \mathcal{L}_{\ell} + \mathcal{L}_g + \mathcal{L}_{h} \eeq where

 We assume that the other neglected couplings, {\it e.g.} direct coupling of the ALP to light quarks, are negligible.
+We include only parity-conserving couplings, neglecting the possibility of the lepton vector current coupling to the ALP.
 In our main phenomenological study, we will assume that all of the leptonic couplings $C_{\ell \ell'}$, both flavor-diagonal and off-diagonal, are roughly equal in magnitude.
 The possibility of a direct coupling of $a$ to neutrinos is also omitted here, see Ref.~\cite{Bauer:2020jbp} for a discussion of including such a term; in the present case such a coupling would not have any direct impact on the phenomenology, as the decay $a \rightarrow \nu \bar{\nu}$ is proportional to $m_\nu^2$ or induced by a high-dimension operator and therefore extremely suppressed \cite{Bauer:2017ris}.

 We will consider the scenario where the tree-level coupling $C_{\gamma\gamma} = 0$, but we note that such a coupling can still be generated at loop order.
 The most general decay width for $a\rightarrow \gamma\gamma$ is given by \cite{Bauer:2017ris} \beq \Gamma(a\rightarrow \gamma\gamma) = \frac{4\pi\alpha^2m_a^3}{\Lambda^2}|C_{\gamma\gamma}^{\rm eff}|^2 \eeq where the coupling $C_{\gamma \gamma}^{\rm eff}$ is